magento/merchdocs/src/sales/order-status-custom.md

 title: Custom Order Status
 ---

-In addition to the preset order status settings, you can create custom order status settings of your own, assign them to order states, and set a default order status for order states.
-The order state indicates the position of the order in the order processing workflow and the order status defines the state of the order.
+In addition to the preset order status settings, you can create your own custom order status settings, assign them to order states, and set a default order status for order states.
+The order state indicates the position of the order within the order processing workflow and the order status defines the state of the order.
 For example, you might need a custom order status such as `packaging”`, `backordered`, or a status that is specific to your needs.
 You can create a descriptive name for the custom status and assign it to the associated order state in the workflow.

 {:.bs-callout-info}
 Only default custom order status values are used in the order workflow.
 Custom status values that are not set as default can be used only in the comments section of the order.